Calinix-Team/Calinix-Arch/CONTRIBUTING.md

 ## Building the iso

-After you make your necessary changes, just run [steps.sh](./steps.sh) file and wait till the iso builds.
+After you make your necessary changes, just run [devready.sh](./devready.sh) and then [steps.sh](./steps.sh) file and wait till the iso builds.

 The iso will be in a newly created /out folder